binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

 ## Partitionning

-We will use the **GPT-UEFI** model that is opposed to MBR-BIOS one.
+We will use the **GPT-UEFI** model that is opposed to the MBR-BIOS one.

 *If you are not running a computer with EFI this partitionning model is not relevent to you.*